LuluYui/Tennis-App/Readme.md

 ## Backend

-This project uses Firebase services.
-To run locally, you can set up the Firebase Emulator Suite.
+This project uses Firebase services (Auth, Firestore, Functions).
+To run the backend locally for development, you need to set up the Firebase Emulator Suite.

-*(You can add instructions for setting up the Firebase emulator here)*
+1.  **Install Firebase CLI:** If you don't have it, install it globally.
+    ```bash
+    npm install -g firebase-tools
+    ```

+2.  **Login to Firebase:**
+    ```bash
+    firebase login
+    ```

+3.  **Initialize Firebase in your project:** If you haven't already, run this command from your project root and select Firestore, Functions, and Emulators when prompted.
+This will create a `firebase.json` file.
+    ```bash
+    firebase init
+    ```

+4.  **Start the emulators:** This will download the emulator binaries the first time you run it.
+    ```bash
+    firebase setup:emulators:firestore # if firebase cannot connect to .jar file with cloud
+    firebase emulators:start
+    ```

 # Packages